 Standards Based Learning in FISD

-We are thrilled to share that in 2022-23 all students in Kindergarten, First, Second, and Third grades will have a Standards-Based report card every nine weeks.
+We are thrilled to share that in 2023-24 all students in Kindergarten, First, Second, Third, and Fourth grades will have a Standards-Based report card every nine weeks.
 This type of evaluation of student learning greatly benefits our students by clearly measuring their proficiency on defined essential standards and learning progressions in each core content area, along with a Learner Profile (social development, formerly conduct), and fine arts.

 Educational research shows that when teachers measure students’ learning based on standards and not just a numerical or letter grade, then the ability for teachers to target specific areas of student strength and need is much more easily identified.
 Traditional grading systems are based on an average, which sometimes does not make clear to students and their families exactly what students have mastered or are still working on.
 Families will receive weekly communication through their students' folder and/or digitally through Seesaw and Canvas from the classroom teacher indicating how their student is progressing on mastering each standard.
 The design of this Friendswood ISD standards-based report card was a collective effort of our Standards Based Thought Leaders and Report Card Teams composed of many of our Kindergarten through 5th-grade teachers, instructional coaches, parents, district and campus administrators, and school board members.
 We celebrate our educators’ focus on student learning and providing targeted feedback about student progress.

 Understanding My Child’s Report Card